Christopher-I/UNICEFConnectKids/README.md

     -Limit accessibility(from public to restricted) of relevent smart contract functions after further testing

-    -Create dispute managment function for cases where ISPs and school provide largely varying data.
+    -Create dispute management function for cases where ISPs and school provide largely varying data.

-    -Create a UI mechanism to easily onbaord new schools on map based on their location.
+    -Create a UI mechanism to easily onboard new schools on map based on their location.

     -Add more countries and schools to platform.